 Originally designed for military use the highly sensitive UV AquaTracka Fluorometers monitored the extent of the oil from surface waters to full ocean depth.
 The fluorometers were used in combination with the FastOcean APD System Fast Repetition Rate (FRR) to monitor the effects of the oil on the primary productivity of the Gulf.

 The FastOcean underwent extensive challenge testing to characterise its response to contamination events in the aquatic environment and provided unique real time data on the response of the marine ecosystem to the elevated hydrocarbon levels in Gulf of Mexico.

 Long term monitoring of the offshore and coastal waters of the Gulf is fundamental to understand the rate of recovery of the ecosystem from both the oil spill and the chemical dispersants used.
 The detection and monitoring of very low levels of hydrocarbons over long periods of time, and their effects on the ecosystem, is key.

-"The FastOcean is fast becoming the instrument of choice for a range of organizations wishing to investigate the physiological responses of a diverse range of phytoplankton within ocean.
-The ability to combine this with the high precision UV AquaTracka provided investigators in the Gulf with a powerful tool," reports Loren Hiller, CTG's Sales Manager.
+"The FastOcean has become the instrument of choice for a range of organizations wishing to investigate the physiological responses of a diverse range of phytoplankton within ocean.
+The ability to combine this with the high precision UV AquaTracka provided investigators in the Gulf with a powerful tool," reports Justin Dunning CTG's Sales Manager.
 Since the introduction of the FastOcean there has been a significant increase in the range of applications from coastal and ocean algal studies to the protection of reservoirs and potable water supplies.